 - Dissolve yeast and sugar in ¼ cup warm water, cover and keep aside for 10 minutes.

-- Cover the dough for one hour and a half or until it doubles in size.
+- Cover the dough for 45 minutes to one hour or until it doubles in size.
 How fast the dough proof depends on the temperature of your kitchen.

 - Make six balls out of the dough.

 - Dust working surface with flour.
 Roll out each ball with a rolling pin into 6-inch circles.